Millisle

 Millisle or Mill Isle (from Scots mill + isle, meaning "the meadow of the mill") is a village on the Ards Peninsula in County Down, Northern Ireland.
-It is about 3 mi south of Donaghadee.
+It is about 2.4 mi south of Donaghadee town centre.
 It is situated in the townlands of Ballymacruise (from Irish Baile Mhic Naosa MacNeice’s townland) and Ballycopeland (from Irish Baile Chóplainn Copeland's townland), the civil parish of Donaghadee and the historic barony of Ards Lower.
-It had a population of 2,318 people in the 2011 Census.
+It had a population of 2,318 people in the 2011 census.

 Etymology

 The name Millisle is possibly derived from Irish Baile an Mhuilin Townland of the mill which was referenced in the seventeenth century.
 Alternatively it may have been borrowed by the Scottish settlers to the area from the hamlet of Millisle in Wigtownshire.

 Population

 In the 2011 Census Millisle had a population of 2,318 people (991 households).

 Millisle is classified as a village by the NI Statistics and Research Agency (NISRA) (i.e. with population between 1,000 and 2,250).
 On Census day (29 April 2001) there were 1,800 people living in Millisle.
 Of these: